-Round 1: Fall 2020 Round 2: Spring 2021 Currently DTR Eligible Based on 2018-19 Scorecard ADJUSTED DTR Eligibility for 2020-21 Returning teachers who earned DTR Eligibility on Teachers meeting criteria below may opt-in to the DTR the 2018-19 TEI Scorecard: process in Fall 2020: Be in at least the third year of teaching service in Eligibility from 2018-19 Scorecard will be 2020-21 carried forward Teachers with 2018-2019 TEI Data must have Submission of new application during the Fall earned an Evaluation Rating of Proficient I or window is optional higher No teacher with current eligibility will be • Complete Opt-In Process via Cornerstone task in required to re-apply in 2020-21.
-See DTR October 2020.
-Resources for additional information regarding point carryover.
-In addition to completing the Opt-In Process in Cornerstone, appraisers must complete the following steps for the teacher to undergo the DTR process in Spring 2021: • Complete half of required spots and extended observation before 12/20/2020 Review appropriate common and mid-year assessment data for the teacher • Summative meeting minimum criteria (80) submitted before 01/22/2021 Note: Teachers must receive at least half of available points from a combination of the Achievement and Experience points, if applicable, in the 2020-21 SY to earn distinguished status.
-Round 2 DTR-eligibility will have no potential impact on compensation until 2021-22 SY.
-ED approval required for any teacher with 2018-19 Evaluation Rating below Proficient I
+Round 1: Fall 2022 Round 2: Spring 2023 To be eligible to apply for DTR in the 2022-2023 school year, returning teachers who received a 2021-2022 TEI Scorecard must: Teachers meeting criteria below may opt-in to the DTR process in Fall 2022 if meeting the requirements below: Be in at least their third year of service; Earn a minimum score of 80 on their 2021-2022 summative appraisal; Earn at least half of available points on their student achievement and student experience components; and, Receive a 2021-2022 TEI evaluation score within the top 30% of scores in their teacher category Be in at least the third year of teaching service in 2022-23 Be new to the district OR did not receive a 2021-2022 TEI Scorecard in September 2022 Complete Opt-In Process via Cornerstone task in October 2022 In addition to completing the Opt-In Process in Cornerstone, appraisers must complete the following steps for the teacher to undergo the DTR process in Spring 2023: 2022-2023 DTR Eligibility will be noted on the 2021-2022 TEI Scorecard.
+Complete half of required spots and extended observation before 01/20/2023 Review appropriate common and mid-year assessment data for the teacher Summative meeting minimum criteria (80) submitted before 01/20/2023 Note: Teachers must receive at least half of available points from a combination of the Achievement and Experience points, if applicable, in the 2022-23 SY to earn distinguished status.
+Round 2 DTR-eligibility will have no potential impact on compensation until 2023-2024 school year

-^{}It is important to note that a teacher may be eligible to submit a DTR Application for the Distinguished Teacher Review during the application period and still be deemed ineligible after the submission date.
+It is important to note that a teacher may be eligible to submit a DTR Application for the Distinguished Teacher Review during the application period and still be deemed ineligible after the submission date.